Detavern/rospm/README.md

 ### Reinstall package

-If you once installed some `extension packages` via URL and removed it later.
+If you once had installed some `extension packages` via URL and removed it later.
 And now, you want to install it again.
 You can use package name to install it directly, since the `metaInfo` is already written into local configurations.